attoassi/Host-a-Static-HTML-Web-Application-on-AWS/README.md

 ### Conclusion

-By following this guide and utilizing the provided deployment script, you can successfully host your static website on AWS with scalability, reliability, and security in mind.
+By following this guide and utilizing the provided deployment script, you can successfully host your static web app on AWS with scalability, reliability, and security in mind.
 This setup ensures optimal performance and availability for your web application.